2701kai/bevarena-one/doc/global-scripts.md

 3. Merges changes from your main branch
 4. Runs the `clean-for-client.sh` script to remove development artifacts
 5. Commits and pushes the cleaned code to the client repository
-6. Switches back to your original branch
+6. Switches back to the main branch
+7. Merges client-view back to main to restore any modified files
+8. Deletes the temporary client-view branch
+9. Pushes the restored main branch to the development repository

-## Setting Up commit-from-doc
+## Setting Up clean-for-client.sh

-The `commit-from-doc` script helps generate structured Git commit messages from documentation.
+The `clean-for-client.sh` script helps remove development artifacts from the codebase.

 ### Installation